Want to join our next free coding event? Book Your Seat

 The beginning of your bootcamp journey can be an exciting–but scary–position to be in.
 There’s so much to learn, so many paths to take, and so many bootcamps to consider.
 There are hundreds of bootcamps in the world right now, and we’re all making you the same promise: Do our program, and we’ll change your life.
 It’s a big promise on our part, and a big investment on yours.
 So how do you decide which is the best one for you?

 With so many options to think about, it’s important that you’re asking the right questions.
-To do this, think about what you want out of your bootcamp experience and what you need in order to set yourself up for success.
+To do this, first you’ll want to think about what you want out of your bootcamp experience and what you need in order to set yourself up for success.

 What do you want out of your bootcamp experience?

 Are you looking to switch careers?
 Do you want to level up in your current position?
 Is there a project idea you want to bring to life?
-Think about what your ultimate goal is and target bootcamps that can best prepare you for it.
+Spend a lot of time thinking about what your motivations are and what your ultimate goal is.
+Don’t skip this step!
+You can’t plan a thoughtful and strategic career change without it.

 What do you need to set yourself up for success?